 hosted on the main

 symfony/symfony Git repository).

-Symfony manages its releases through a time-based model; a new Symfony release comes out every six months: one in May and one in November.
+Symfony manages its releases through a time-based model; a new Symfony minor version comes out every six months: one in May and one in November.

 This release process has been adopted as of Symfony 2.2, and all the "rules" explained in this document must be strictly followed as of Symfony 2.4.

-The six-months period is divided into two phases:
+The full development period lasts six months and is divided into two phases:

 - Development: Four months to add new features and to enhance existing ones;